mattfullerton/publicHealthInsuranceCompaniesGermany/README.md

 We started by doing everything manually, but then moved to extracting the data from the PDF using code from [this Gist][gist] which was then extended to also find and parse the "Impressum" (Imprint/Legal contact information) of each site and attempt to grab an email address, running on [swiki][ScraperWiki].
+The extended script is in the scripts folder.
 Missing emails, phone numbers and street addresses were taken manually.
 The working data set is on [Google Spreadsheets][gss].

 [wikipedia]: http://en.wikipedia.org/wiki/Healthcare_in_Germany